 Math for K-5: Investigations

-In the 2014-15 school year, Exeter students in grades K-5 began using Investigations in Number, Data and Space (Investigations) as their primary resource for mathematics.
+Exeter students in grades K-5 use Investigations in Number, Data and Space (Investigations) for mathematics.

 Investigations was developed at TERC, a leading, national nonprofit research and development organization whose mission is to improve mathematics, science, and technology teaching and learning.